Range Rover (L322): Initial release

-The engines are aluminium alloy units, with advanced torque-based engine management system, drive-by-wire throttle control, and variable camshaft phasing (on the 4.4-litre version).

 2006

 The Range Rover's exterior was updated for 2006 along with the BMW V8 being replaced with a Jaguar unit.
 The new engine choices were Jaguar's AJ-V8, with 4.4-litre 300 hp or 4.2-litre 400 hp supercharged variants.
+The engines are aluminium alloy units, with advanced torque-based engine management system, drive-by-wire throttle control, and variable camshaft phasing (on the 4.4-litre version).
 This new Range Rover was officially presented at the 2005 North American International Auto Show and released in summer 2005.

 From the diesel engine of the 2006 model (at this time still the BMW six-cylinder unit) to the supercharged V8, the car could reach 60 mph from 14.8 seconds or as little as 6.5 seconds and has a top speed from 110 mph to approximately 130 mph (governed), respectively.

 In addition to the engine change, the 2006 Range Rover is equipped with an updated "infotainment" system.
 This includes a touch screen with on and off-road navigation, radio, CD, Satellite Radio (US), telephone, rear view camera, a wireless video camera system and other additional features all accessed via the same user interface.
 The audio system is Harman Kardon Logic 7 surround sound.
 Also available is a DVD rear seat entertainment which is fully integrated.

 This system is linked by an industry-standard fibre optic network known as Media Oriented Systems Transport or MOST and an electronic network system known as CAN bus.
 A similar system is also used on Land Rover Discovery and Range Rover Sport.

 Suppliers for the 2006 Range Rover's components include Continental Automotive for the complete cockpit module which incorporates the Denso touch screen navigation unit.
 Continental also supply the centre console unit.
 Other suppliers include Alpine car audio for integrated head unit rear seat entertainment.
 Connaught Electronics Limited (CEL) provides the Rear View Camera (RVC) and Wireless Camera (VentureCam) systems and PTI telephone capabilities are provided by Nokia.

 Most importantly the audio system was co-developed with Harman Kardon.
 The premium offering gives a 720 Watt, 14-speaker system and was the first OEM vehicle to use the discrete Logic 7 surround algorithm.